b2ihealthcare/snow-owl/core/com.b2international.snowowl.fhir.api/src/com/b2international/snowowl/fhir/api/api-description.md

 The endpoints `/ValueSet` and `/ValueSet/{valueSetId}` and corresponding operations expose the following types of terminology resources:

-* SNOMED CT Simple Type Reference Sets with Concepts are referenced components.
+* SNOMED CT Simple Type Reference Sets with Concepts as referenced components.
 * SNOMED CT Query Type Reference Sets with ECL expressions (each member is a Value Set)
 * Snow Owl's generic Value Sets

-`Delete` and `create` operations are not yet implemented.
+`Delete` and `create` operations are not implemented.

 ### $expand